This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-“We’re really going to have to watch the girls when we are in Thailand, especially walking down the street.
+“We’re really going to have to watch the girls when we are in Thailand,” I said to Craig, “especially walking down the street.
 You know how chaotic they are with overhanging wires, bumpy pavers, and tuk tuks and motorbikes zooming by.”

-My mother’s mind had kicked into gear, imagining every possible danger and working out a commando move in advance whilst planning a trip to Thailand with the kids.
+When I first started planning a trip to Thailand with kids, my mother’s mind had kicked into gear, imagining every possible danger and working out a commando move in advance.

 It’s the world of illogical fear that bursts into your life the minute your babe opens its mouth for that first gasp of air.